 But alas the pink cheeks are now far far away,

 Through the peach-blossoms smile as they smiled on that day.

 (Translated by Herbert Allen Giles, Late Professor of Chinese in the University of Cambridge)

-A Retrospect is composed for 3-part female chorus.
+A Retrospect is composed for 4-part mixed chorus.
 Based on the Tang poem by Hu Chi, it is about the incident which the poet fell in love with a beautiful young girl.
 She captivated him while he asked for water at her house in a forest of peach blossoms.
 After a year, the poet missed his lover and went to visit her again.
 However, she has already perished while the landscape is as bloomy as last year, an intense contrast.
 Miraculously, the girl woke up upon his arrival.